Read the CCRAG information sharing protocol for CCRAG's consistent, fair and transparent method of sharing information between CCRAG partners.

 Our challenge as local authorities is to maintain this quality provision despite reducing budgets and an upward increase in demand.
 It is essential that as local authorities we ensure that “Every Penny Counts”.
 We are no longer in a position to be able to afford blanket uplifts and annual increases across the board.
 We have to buy smarter and scrutinise our spending to ensure that we are achieving best value.

-With this is mind, and in line with national contracts, we're not expecting providers who have continuing placements from CCRAG member local authorities to apply inflationary increases to their fees for 2017/18.
+With this is mind, and in line with national contracts, we're not expecting providers who have continuing placements from CCRAG member local authorities to apply inflationary increases to their fees.

 We've listened to providers’ feedback and are aware that services find it frustrating to receive different paperwork to comply with local authorities’ or partnership requests.